Buying property in Chiang Mai?

 What property types will appreciate the most in Chiang Mai in 2026?

-On the other hand, older suburban detached houses that need significant renovation are expected to underperform (2% to 3% growth) because buyers in that segment are more price-sensitive and mortgage-dependent, so they negotiate harder.
+On the other end, older suburban detached houses that need renovation are expected to underperform in 2026, because buyers in today's market are cautious about taking on renovation costs when bank approvals are harder to secure and household debt is already high.

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in Thailand versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you’re planning to invest there.